Glenwood Caverns Adventure Park: Rides and attractions

-Kings Row Tour

-Formally the second half of the original cave tour prior to 2013, this tour predominantly features two rooms, The Barn and Kings Row, which are in the middle section of the cave.
-Guests enter through the bore before entering the top of The Barn.
-This tour focuses more on formations and cave geology, as guests descend 127 stairs to the bottom of The Barn, at the entrance to Kings Row.
-Here guides will point out the many features of what is the most decorated cave room in the state.
-The tour features a light show, part of which highlights the cave's bio-luminescence.
-Guests then return slowly to the start of the tour.
-The tour last 40 minutes and accommodates 25 people.

-Wild Cave Tours

-Wild Cave Tours are by reservation only at specific times during peak hours and by appointment only during off-peak, depending on guide availability.
-These are not walking tours; guests participate in an actual caving experience that requires strenuous activity, including climbing and crawling, sometimes for extended periods.
-However, participants are rewarded with a more pristine cave, less-visited rooms and smaller groups.
-The experience last three hours and accommodates groups of eight or fewer.

 Incidents

 On the evening of September 5, 2021, 6-year-old Wongel Estifanos died on the Haunted Mine Drop ride after being separated from her seat and falling 110 feet to her death.
 It has been determined that the girl was actually sitting on top of her seatbelt rather than the seatbelt being tight on her lap.
 A forensic pathologist identified the cause of death as blunt-force trauma.
 The official report by the Colorado Division of Oil and Public Safety blamed a lack of procedures and inadequate training of two ride operators to ensure that Estifanos was properly buckled in.
-Before the accident, the ride had had four annual safety inspections per Colorado Amusement Rides and Devices Regulations (7 CCR 1101-12) and was certified to have corrected any issues.
+Before the accident, the ride had had four annual safety inspections per Colorado Amusement Rides and Devices Regulations (7 CCR 1101–12) and was certified to have corrected any issues.
 Following the incident the park temporarily closed.
-Colorado Senate Bill 03-253 allows parents to release their minor’s rights to sue for negligence.
+Colorado Senate Bill 03-253 allows parents to release their minor's rights to sue for negligence.
+As a result of the incident, the ride remained closed until 2023 when it reopened as Crystal Tower.

-The Alpine Coaster ride has caused several injuries to riders.
+Several rider injuries have occurred on Alpine Coaster.
 In 2007, a parent and daughter were hospitalized after being thrown from the ride into a fence.
 In 2010, a 10-year old was thrown from the ride and landed in rocks, resulting in a bloody face.
-In 2011, a woman broke her back after failing to brake for nine stalled carts on the track.
+In 2011, a woman broke her back after failing to brake for nine stalled cars on the track.
 The woman filed a lawsuit, but it was dismissed.

+On October 28, 2023, prior to the park opening for the day, a 20-year-old Colorado man identified as Diego Barajas Medina was discovered dead from an apparent suicide.
+Medina was wearing tactical gear and was heavily armed with IED explosives and two privately made firearms (a semi-automatic rifle and a handgun) which led Garfield County Sheriff's Office officials to state it would have been possible for him to commit a devastating mass attack on the community and first responders.
+However, a note allegedly written by Medina was found on the wall of a women's bathroom stall inside the park near his body that read, "I am not a killer.
+I just wanted to get into the caves."